 Where other teams may be generalists, we focus on the disputes that arise from financial distress.
 Our lawyers form part of one of the largest litigation teams in London and they are familiar with running complex commercial disputes and fraud cases, often with an international dimension.

 We have a depth of experience providing insolvency advice to individuals, creditors and the insolvency practitioner community, enabling us to see disputes from all sides and form our strategies accordingly.

 We think around your problem to propose solutions that other insolvency lawyers may not consider.
-In addition to our injunctive expertise, we can call on the experience of asset recovery, cyber, business crime and other specialist colleagues to build a solution that is creative and tailored to your needs.
+In addition to our injunctive expertise, we can call on the experience of asset recovery, cyber, white collar crime and other specialist colleagues to build a solution that is creative and tailored to your needs.
 We frequently use freezing orders, search and seize orders and disclosure orders to help you achieve your objectives.
 Our work is underpinned by our in-house investigatory and eDiscovery capabilities.

 We are not constrained by commercial ties to large institutional clients; Mishcon de Reya is one of the largest independent firms able to act against financial institutions and accountancy firms.

 Matters of financial distress can be complex and stressful.
 We make your problem our own and we don’t rest until it’s resolved.

 - protecting against supply chain insolvency, including commercial arrangements aimed at mitigating the risks of debtor insolvency and the protection of goods and assets;